-New fixed income plan: 3.6% per year, monthly payments, paid regardless of the performance of the FTSE…
+Fixed income plan: 6.27% per year, monthly payments, paid regardless of the performance of the FTSE…

-If you’re concerned about low-interest rates and you’re looking for a higher level of fixed income than traditional fixed rate bonds, this new income plan from MB could be a good place to start.
+If you’re concerned about high inflation and you’re looking for a higher level of fixed income than traditional fixed rate bonds, this fixed income plan from MB could be a good place to start.

-The UK Fixed Monthly Income Plan pays a fixed income of 0.30% each month (equivalent to 3.6% each year) and has a fixed term of four years.
+The UK Fixed Monthly Income Plan pays a fixed income of 0.5225% each month (equivalent to 6.27% each year) and has a maximum term of four years.
 The income is paid regardless of what happens to the FTSE 100 so you know exactly how much you will be paid.

 If the opportunity for fixed regular income no matter how the FTSE performs sounds appealing, this plan could be worth considering.

-Potential to mature early annually from year 1 onwards
+Potential to mature early annually from year 2 onwards if the FTSE rises by any amount

 Available for Stocks & Shares ISA, ISA Transfer and Direct Investments.
 Also available to businesses, charities, trusts and SIPP and SSAS pension schemes